TrellixVulnTeam/quaran-timeismoney_7G6A/README.md

 Make sure to check your version of chrome for right [ChromeDriver](https://chromedriver.chromium.org/) download.

+Current code assumes UNIX based OS (for navigation and such).

 A recent application: scraped historical data for largest canadian stocks and computed a loooottt of RMSE's between normalized historical data to create equivalence classes for diversification purposes.